NDIS Participants

 Mental health & wellbeing - It is well documented that dance activates endorphins and boosts serotonin levels to give us a natural pick-me-up.
 It is also a way of distracting our minds from heavy topics and allowing it to rest while we enjoy learning something new.

-Communication - Partner dancing is all about communicating non-verbally which steps the lead will take.
+Communication - Partner dancing is all about non-verbally communicating which steps the Lead will take.
 Through an understanding of posture, framing, pressure and tension, students learn how to communicate with their partners in a way that doesn’t require any words to be spoken.

 Social Dancing - These are gatherings where the larger dance community comes together to practice and dance for the evening.
 Guests will generally have dinner, watch a performance or join in a beginners class.
 The early part of the evening from 6-8pm is usually a bit quieter and facilitates social interaction and the opportunity to build on connections that were made in class.